HEZHENQI/Counting-useful-Chinese-Words/README.md

 Details of Installation of lac is in https://github.com/baidu/lac

 Edit paths name in main.sh and simply run the command main.sh
+    -stop_words_path refer to where stop_words.txt is stored

-Remainder: All texts are stored in the column named "text" in a csv file
+    -csv_path: path of the csv file which stored all texts and all texts texts are stored in the column named "text" in the csv file
+    -save_path: path of saving output csv file